Abe no Seimei: Novels

+Films

-The movie Onmyōji, starring Mansai Nomura as Seimei, was released in 2001 (2004 in the U.S.) by Pioneer (now Geneon).
+The film Onmyōji, starring Mansai Nomura as Seimei, was released in 2001 (2004 in the U.S.) by Pioneer (now Geneon).
 As with any other work featuring both Seimei and Minamoto no Hiromasa, the film was based on Yumemakura's novels.
 Despite Yumemakura being involved, the manga adaptation and the movie adaptation are quite different in style and plot.